payaresgarcia/magnetos-brotherhood/README.md

 # Instructions for using the api from Swagger:
 1. Copy the previous url (Swagger one)

-2. It displays all the endpoints and services with their definitions, so you can use the interface to interact with the api.
+2. It displays all the endpoints and services with their definitions, so you can use the interface to interact with the api in the same way as any other client.
   ![image](https://user-images.githubusercontent.com/44100755/120556893-c4eefb00-c3c2-11eb-8e55-a1078d5219b9.png)